the-events-calendar/the-events-calendar/readme.txt

 * Fix - Avoid fatal error when using PHP version 8.0 or above and the HyperDB plugin.
 [ECP-1360]
 * Fix - Ensure view labels are translated appropriately.
 [TEC-4485]
 * Fix - Errors and warnings in WP.com installations due to empty query results.
 [TEC-4543]
 * Fix - Translation of Event Occurrences URL when using WPML and the Custom Tables V1 implementation.
-[TBD]
+[ECP-1373]
 * Fix - More robust type checking in Builder methods.
 [ECP-1402]
 * Tweak - Clean up the Event Website block to make it more intuitive for users.
 [TEC-4352]
 * Tweak - Update the venue website field to type URL.
 [TEC-4349]